 Bruce Hawkins hired as Chief Executive Officer of the Management Council.

-In 2005, new Ohio Administrative Code rules were adopted to rename DA Sites to “Information Technology Centers” (ITCs).
+New Ohio Administrative Code rules were adopted to rename DA Sites to “Information Technology Centers” (ITCs).
 This new name better recognized their role in providing a technology shared services to Ohio’s schools.

 Geoff Andrews hired as Chief Executive Officer of the Management Council.